Access Bank Rwanda: Overview

 The bank is a medium-sized financial institution in Rwanda.
 According to its web site, it is the fourth-largest commercial bank in the country, based on assets.
-As of December 2023, the bank's total assets were US$83.4 million (RWF:55.8 billion), with shareholders equity of about US$9.72 million (RWF:6.65 billion).
+As of December 2023, the bank's total assets were US$179.44 million (RWF:231.06 billion), with shareholders equity of about US$25.9 million (RWF:33.37 billion).

 History

 Access Bank (Rwanda) PLC is a commercial bank that operates in Rwanda.
 The bank was officially launched in January, 2009 after fulfilling all regulatory requirements.
 Formerly BANCOR SA Rwanda and created in 1995 by foreign investors, the bank was restructured in 2001 after its takeover by Rwandan and South African private investors.
 Having commenced operations in Kigali, the Bank has since expanded its operations by extending its network to Nyabugogo, Rubavu and Rusizi.

-Access Bank Plc, one of the largest banks in Nigeria, officially acquired BANCOR SA after its successful acquisition of a 75% stake.
-The acquisition by Access Bank Plc has increased the bank's capacity and effectively positioned it to provide total banking solutions to customer needs.
+Access Bank Plc, one of the largest banks in Nigeria, officially acquired BANCOR S.A. after its successful acquisition of a 75 percent stake.

 Access Bank Group

-Access Bank Rwanda is a member of the Access Bank Group, the sixth largest financial services provider in Nigeria, based on assets.
+Access Bank Rwanda is a member of the Access Bank Group, the largest financial services provider in Nigeria, based on assets, as of June 2023.
 Other member companies of the group include: